 The process is repeated again to mark the end of the holy month and the first day of Shawwal, the 10th month.
 Searching for the new crescent can be difficult, because it is usually faint and is only seen for about 20 minutes.
 The committee relies on telescopes to find the crescent moon, then confirm it with the naked eye.

 Last year, the moon-sighting committee met remotely, due to Covid-19.

 What are a Muslim's obligations during Ramadan?

 Fasting is one of the five pillars of Islam and is mandatory for all Muslims who are in good health.
-Those exempt include young children, anyone who is sick, travellers, women who are pregnant, nursing or menstruating.
+Those exempt include young children, anyone who is sick, travellers, and women who are pregnant, nursing or menstruating.

-Some Muslims will also perform Umrah — an optional pilgrimage to Makkah, the birthplace of the Prophet Mohammed in Saudi Arabia, that can be done at any time of the year, unlike Hajj which has specific dates.
+Some Muslims will also perform Umrah — an optional pilgrimage to Makkah, the birthplace of the Prophet Mohammed in Saudi Arabia, that can be done at any time of the year, unlike Hajj, which has specific dates.

-Will mosques be open?
+Are mosques be open?